RichardMalo/Crowdfunding_ETL/README.md

 The database has the appropriate primary and foreign keys and relationships (5 points) Each CSV file is imported into the appropriate table without errors (5 points) The data from each table is displayed using a SELECT * statement (5 points)

-Notes: We had a GitHub error after uploads so a new Git was recreated as the simplest solution forward.